 If you’re an experienced recruiter wondering how to start a recruitment agency, you’ve come to the right place.
-As a support service for recruitment start ups, we’ve helped create hundreds of new businesses.
+As a support service for recruitment start ups, we’ve helped thousands of recruiters start new businesses.

 In this blog, we’ve focused on providing the answers to the most common questions around starting a recruitment agency.
 From what you’ll need in your business plan, to reasons to start.